Shirajuki/anki-redesign/README.md

 - [x] Addon said not be working on Anki version 2.1.22, manually fix this (v0.0.3)
 - [x] Fix problem with darkmode Mac Computers (v0.0.3)
 - [x] Removes unfinished styling on dialog windows - AddCards (v0.0.4)
+- [x] Adds user customization on all styling views through the user_files folder (user custom CSS injection) (v0.0.5)
 - [ ] Adds more lightweight modern styling for other views / dialogs
-- [ ] Adds user customization on all styling views through the user_files folder (user custom CSS injection)
 - [ ] Manually test for backwards compatibility on older Anki versions. (v2.1.22 tested)

 <br/>